Vergina Sun: Official status in Greece

 The symbol is placed on the bottom left corner of the Greek driving license, and on Greek passports, it forms the watermark image across pages 22 and 23.
 It is the emblem of the 3rd Greek Squadron of Control and Warning Station, of Greek Units for the Reinstatement of Order, the Greek First Army, the 193 Squadron of Multiple Missile Launchers and the 34th Mechanized Infantry Brigade.
+The symbol is also featured in the front side of the new identity card within a hologram of the coat of arms.

 In February 1993 the Greek parliament passed a bill designating the Vergina Sun as an official Greek national symbol.
 In July 1995, Greece lodged a claim for trademark protection of the Vergina Sun as an official state emblem under Article 6ter of the Paris Convention for the Protection of Industrial Property with the World Intellectual Property Organization (WIPO).